waltherB/gatewayapi_sms/README.md

    Replace `<your_odoo_domain>` with the actual public domain name or IP address of your Odoo server.

 2. **JWT Authentication**:
-   - The module uses JWT (JSON Web Token) verification for webhook security
+   - The module uses JWT (JSON Web Token) verification for webhook security.
-   - GatewayAPI sends the JWT in the `X-Gwapi-Signature` header
+   - GatewayAPI sends the JWT in the `X-Gwapi-Signature` header.
-   - The token is verified using a shared secret configured in Odoo
+   - The token is verified using a shared secret configured in Odoo.

 3. **JWT Secret Setup**:
-   1. Activate Developer Mode in Odoo
+   1. Activate Developer Mode in Odoo.
-   2. Go to **Settings > Technical > Parameters > System Parameters**
+   2. Go to **Settings > Technical > Parameters > System Parameters**.
    3. Create or edit the parameter with:
       - Key: `gatewayapi.webhook_jwt_secret`
       - Value: Your GatewayAPI webhook secret (must match the secret in GatewayAPI dashboard)
-   4. Save the parameter
+   4. Save the parameter.

 ### Status Mapping